Micarla de Sousa

 Micarla Araújo de Sousa Weber is a Brazilian journalist, politician and former mayor of Natal.
 She is Natal's second female mayor.

 She is affiliated with the Green Party.
 She graduated with a degree in journalism from the Federal University of Rio Grande do Norte.

-In 2004, she was elected vice-mayor of Natal plate in the then mayor Carlos Eduardo Alves.
-In 2006, resigned as vice mayor and applied the member state, the most voted.
-In 2008, applied for and was elected mayor.
-His term ends in 2012.
+In 2004, she was elected vice mayor of Natal plate by the then mayor, Carlos Eduardo Alves.
+In 2006, she resigned as vice mayor and applied the member state, the most voted.
+In 2008, she applied for and was elected mayor.
+Her term ended in 2012.

 Natal was the first Brazilian capital in which the Green Party won a majority election.